Garh Panchkot-Panchet Hill, Purulia

 The kingdom flourished in relative isolation, its rulers originally followers of Shaktism who later came under the spiritual influence of Chaitanya Mahaprabhu in the 16th century, embracing Vaishnavism and commissioning the distinctive terracotta temples that survive today.
 Around 1600 CE, the Singh Deos briefly lost control to Bir Hambir of the powerful Bishnupur Malla dynasty, though they eventually recovered their seat.

 The end came dramatically in the mid-18th century.
 Maratha cavalry, known locally as “Bargis” (a Bengali corruption of bargir, denoting Maratha cavalry whose horses and arms were furnished by the state, as opposed to shiledar soldiers who supplied their own mounts and weapons.), swept into Bengal as a consequence of the power struggle triggered when Nawab Alivardi Khan seized Bengal in 1740 by killing the incumbent Nawab Sarfaraz Khan.
 Sarfaraz's brother-in-law Rustam Jung, the governor of Orissa, refused to accept Alivardi's authority; defeated militarily, he enlisted the Maratha king Raghoji Bhonsle of Nagpur to help unseat the new Nawab.
 One of their invasion routes passed directly through Panchet Hill.
 The small kingdom, valuing pride above pragmatism, chose to resist the vastly superior Maratha forces.
-The result was devastating: the fort was sacked, the palace demolished, and, according to local folklore, all seventeen queens of the king took their own lives during the assault.
+The result was devastating: the fort was sacked, the palace demolished and, according to local folklore, all seventeen queens of the king took their own lives during the assault.
 The defeated royal family retreated to Kashipur in Purulia district, approximately 30 km to the south, near Adra, where their descendants remain to this day.

 Garh Panchkot has lain in romantic ruin ever since, its crumbling watchtowers and terracotta temples slowly being reclaimed by the dense sal and tamal forests of the Chhotanagpur Plateau.
 The region, historically known as “Maan-Bhum” (Land of Pride), carries this history in its very name.